Recipient of Exception Report Commendation from the Vice Chancellor, University of Divinity

 This unit may count towards a postgraduate award through Whitley College, a teaching college of the University of Divinity.

-Costs are as per University of Divinity schedule (15 point post-graduate unit).
+Costs are as per University of Divinity schedule (post-graduate single unit).

 If you already a student with the University of Divinity, contact the registrar at your own Home College to arrange enrolment.